signalogic/SigSRF_SDK/mediaTest_readme.md

     ./mediaMin -cx86 -i../pcaps/EVS_16khz_13200bps_CH_RFC7198_IPv6.pcap -oEVS_16khz_13200bps_CH_RFC7198_IPv6_g711.pcap -C../session_config/evs_16khz_13200bps_CH_RFC7198_IPv6_config -L -d0x40c00

 The first command line above uses dynamic session creation, telecom mode, and an -r20 argument (see [Real-Time Interval](#user-content-realtimeinterval) below).
-Because telecom mode is specified, the packet push rate is controlled by pcap packet arrival timestamps.
+Because telecom mode is specified, the packet push rate is controlled by packet arrival timestamps.
 The second command line uses static session creation, analytics mode, and a "fast as possible" push rate (i.e. no -rN value specified on the command line).

+The default RFC7198 packet duplication "lookback" depth is one (1) packet.
+By specifying -lN cmd line entry, lookback depth can be increased to 8 packets, or disabled (-l0 entry).
+For more information, see [RFC7198 Lookback Depth](#user-content-rfc7198lookbackdepth) below.

 <a name="JitterBufferControl"></a>
 ### Jitter Buffer Control